 One of the most important components of your graduate and professional school applications is recommendations.
 Simply finding professors that will write a general letter on your behalf is not enough: you should seek to connect with professionals that know you well and will individualize their message.
 To do so, you’ll need to build relationships with mentors, advisers and professors as soon as you decide what graduate program you are interested in.
-See the Career Center’s guide, Applying to Graduate School (PDF), to understand what types of individuals you should ask depending on the type of program.
+See the Center for Career Engagement’s guide to understand what types of individuals you should ask depending on the type of program.

 How can I start to build professional relationships that would lead to recommendations?

 It can be intimidating to speak one-on-one with advisers or professors, and this sometimes prevents students from successfully preparing for graduate school.
 The important thing to remember, though, is that professors are there to help you succeed and can be great resources for building your academic and professional brands.
 Consider doing some of the following:

 - Set up informational interviews with advisers and check in regularly to maintain rapport.